GriddleGriddle/Griddle/docs/src/markdown/externalData.md

 }
 ```

-The rest of the component was modified to use this method for changing the pages and obtaining initial data.
+The component was then modified to use getExternalData method for changing the pages and obtaining the initial data.
 Notice that filtering, sorting, etc are not enabled on this example (the next example has all of these options turned on).

 ```javascript
 var ExternalSwapiComponent = React.createClass({